Brexit talks stumble over Irish border issue

 "Despite our best efforts and significant progress we and our teams have made over the past days on the three main withdrawal issues, it was not possible to reach a complete agreement today," Juncker said.

-"On a couple of issues some differences of remain, which require further negotiations and consultations," May concluded.
+"On a couple of issues some differences remain, which require further negotiations and consultations," May concluded.

 However, both sounded confident that a deal can be achieved before EU leaders gather next week.